 On March 6, 2007, CCO Holdings entered into a credit agreement among CCO Holdings, the several lenders from time to time that are parties thereto, Bank of America, N.A., as administrative agent, and certain other agents (the "CCO Holdings Credit Agreement").
 The CCO Holdings Credit Agreement consists of a \$350 million term loan facility (the "Term Facility").
 The term loan matures on September 6, 2014 (the "Maturity Date").
-The CCO Holdings Credit Agreement also provides for additional incremental term loans (the "Incremental Loans") maturing on the dates set forth in the notices establishing such term loans, but no earlier than the Maturity Date.
 Borrowings under the CCO Holdings Credit Agreement bear interest at a variable interest rate based on either LIBOR or a base rate plus, in either case, an applicable margin.
-The applicable margin for LIBOR term loans, other than Incremental Loans, is 2.50% above LIBOR.
-The applicable margin with respect to Incremental Loans is to be agreed upon by CCO Holdings and the lenders when the Incremental Loans are established.
+The applicable margin for LIBOR term loans is 2.50% above LIBOR.
 The CCO Holdings Credit Agreement is secured by the equity interests of Charter Operating, and all proceeds thereof.

-We used a portion of the additional proceeds from the Charter Operating Credit Agreement and CCO Holdings Credit Agreement to redeem \$550 million of CCO Holdings' outstanding floating rate notes due 2010, to redeem approximately \$187 million of Charter Holdings' outstanding 8.625% senior notes due 2009, to fund the purchase of notes in a tender offer for total consideration (including premiums and accrued interest) of \$100 million of certain Charter Holdings' notes outstanding at Charter Holdings, and to repay \$105 million of Charter Holdings' notes maturing in April 2007.
-The remainder will be used for other general corporate purposes.
+We used a portion of the additional proceeds from the Charter Operating Credit Agreement and CCO Holdings Credit Agreement to redeem \$550 million of CCO Holdings' outstanding floating rate notes due 2010, to redeem approximately \$187 million of Charter Holdings' outstanding 8.625% senior notes due 2009, to fund the purchase of notes in a tender offer for total consideration (including premiums and accrued interest) of \$100 million of certain notes outstanding at Charter Holdings, and to repay \$105 million of Charter Holdings' notes maturing in April 2007.
+The remainder was used for other general corporate purposes.